No. 19 Cyclone women close strong, top No. 21 Texas in semis

-OKLAHOMA CITY — Alexa Middleton scored 24 points, Bridget Carleton and Ashley Joens had double-doubles and No. 19 Iowa State took control down the stretch on Sunday to defeat No. 21 Texas in the Big 12 Conference tournament semifinals.
+OKLAHOMA CITY — Alexa Middleton scored 24 points, Bridget Carleton and Ashley Joens had double-doubles and No. 19 Iowa State took control down the stretch on Sunday to beat No. 21 Texas 75-69 in the Big 12 Tournament semifinals.

 The second-seeded Cyclones (25-7), winners of five straight, face No. 1 Baylor on Monday night in their first championship game appearance since 2013.

-Joens answered with a layup, Carleton followed with a 3-point play and Middleton hit a jumper to give the Cyclones a 71-64 lead with a minute left.
-Holmes ended the 0 for 4 drought with a basket with 59 seconds to go but Iowa State made four straight free throws until a Williams 3-point play with one second left.
+Joens answered with a layup, Carleton followed with a three-point play and Middleton hit a jumper to give the Cyclones a 71-64 lead with a minute left.
+Holmes ended the 0-for-4 drought with a basket with 59 seconds to go, but Iowa State made four straight free throws.
+Williams converted a three-point play with one second left.

-Williams had pulled Texas within one with 5½ to go before Olamide Aborowa blocked a Carleton shot.
+Williams had pulled Texas within one with 5½ minutes to go before Olamide Aborowa blocked a shot by Carleton.
 With Carleton on the floor, Aborowa apparently said something and the official beside her called a technical.
 Carleton made two free throws and made a layup on the inbound pass.

 Iowa State raced to a 24-13 lead after one quarter by making 6 of 9 3-pointers, led by Middleton’s 3 of 3.